mmarkdown/mmark/Syntax.md

 Figure: A sample function.
 ~~~

+Note that because the extension of the file above is "go", this include will lead to the following
+block being parsed:

+    ~~~ go
+    // test.go data
+    ~~~
+    Figure: A sample function.

 ### Document Divisions

 Mmark support three document divisions, front matter, main matter and the back matter.
 Mmark